5 Days Sober: What to Expect

 • Sleep disturbances

-If you still need help getting through the detox process and you haven’t gotten into a professional detox program yet, please reach out to us here at Destination Hope, so that we can help you.
+If you still need help getting through detox and haven’t entered a professional program yet, please reach out to us at Destination Hope.
+Most people find that once they pass the one-week mark, their symptoms start to ease, and some resolve completely.

-Now, it is important to note that some withdrawal symptoms may last many weeks or even months.
-When this happens, it is called post-acute withdrawal syndrome or PAWS.
-Some of the symptoms that often occur during this time frame include:
+Some withdrawal symptoms can last weeks or even months.
+When they linger, it’s called post-acute withdrawal syndrome, or PAWS.
+Common symptoms during this period include:

 • Anxiety